-Report the quality-assured, unadjusted Hg concentration for the hour (obtained with an Hg CEMS or sorbent trap monitoring system, as applicable), expressed in μ g/scm and rounded to three significant figures using scientific notation.
-For example, "0.0144 μ g/scm" should be reported as "1.44E-2."
+Report the quality-assured, unadjusted Hg concentration for the hour (obtained with an Hg CEMS or sorbent trap monitoring system, as applicable), expressed in μ g/scm using scientific notation.
+For example, "0.0144 μ g/scm" should be reported as "1.4E-2."
 The "E" must be capitalized, and the field must not contain spaces in between the characters.
-Report only one leading non-zero digit figure to the left of the decimal point, and one digit after the decimal point.
+Report only one leading non-zero digit to the left of the decimal point, and one digit after the decimal point.
 Do not use "plus" characters after the "E" when reporting concentrations greater than or equal to one.
-For example, "1.44 μ g/scm" should be reported as "1.44E0."
+For example, "1.44 μ g/scm" should be reported as "1.4E0."
 For sorbent trap monitoring systems, report the same Hg concentration value for each hour of the sample collection period, except for "transition hours" (see "Specific Considerations," below).
 For data prior to September 9, 2020, report the Hg concentration in scientific notation rounded to three significant figures.
 For example, if the concentration is 0.159 μ g/scm, report 1.59E-1.